rspeer/langcodes/README.md

 - Language codes where the language segment is more than 4 letters no longer
   parse: Language.get('nonsense') now returns an error.

+  (This is technically stricter than the parse rules of BCP 47, but there are no valid language codes of this form and there should never be any.
+An attempt to parse a language code with 5-8 letters is most likely a mistake or an attempt to make up a code.)

 - Added a method for checking the validity of a language code.